Parenting workshops

 You’re not the only one.

-In this workshop on Mum Rage, you will learn:
+In this workshop on maternal rage, you will learn:

 Becoming a mother can reawaken childhood wounds, when we may have learnt to suppress ‘negative’ feelings to survive or were shamed for showing anger.
 Within the arena of Western motherhood our shadow side is - culturally - silenced and denied.
 ‘Good’ mums are always calm, coping & in control – never expressing overwhelm or white-hot rage.